maciek3000/data_dashboard/readme.md

 elements.
 If you are not the biggest fan of default matplotlib plots, then you can give ``data_dashboard`` a try - perhaps the styling will suit your taste!

+### Working Example

+Example with Titanic dataset can be found here: https://example-data-dashboard.herokuapp.com/

 ### Documentation

 Documentation can be found here: <https://data-dashboard.readthedocs.io/>